JacobFV/EasyMLN-old-/README.md

         - &Theta;-Maximum Weight Perfect Match (MWPM)
         - &Theta;-MWM with Ties (MWMT)
         - &Theta;-Equivalence Metric: one of {Jaccard, Cosine, Euclidean, Haversine, Multi-range, Fixed-range} with parameters
-    - &Psi; functions:
+        -
+    - &Psi; functions: (most of these functions can be optionally normalized by the vertex value sum or number of vertices)
         - &Psi;-Louvain
         - &Psi;-Infomap
         - &Psi;-Leidel
         - &Psi;-Walktrap
-        - &Psi;-Degree: indegree/outdegree/ave degree of a vertex optionally normalized over all nodes
+        - &Psi;-Degree: indegree/outdegree/ave degree of a vertex
         - &Psi;-Closeness:
         - &Psi;-Betweenness: number of unique paths through a vertex.
+        - &Psi;-Exponential: e^x optionally normalized over all vertex exponentials
+        - &Psi;-Group degree centrality: number of non-group vertices that are connected to a group of N vertices.
         - &Psi;-Subdue (Substructure): how much this vertex resembles the verteces of the most frequently occuring substructure (not sure)
         - &Psi;-Single substructure: This node actually accepts two inputs: the layer and the substructure (which is a `Layer` object)
     - Other: